-This can be helpful for seeing just your top-priority features for your current objective and updating their status (e.g. to Planned) or adding them to an upcoming release.
+This can be helpful for seeing just your top-priority features for your current objectives and initiatives and updating their status (e.g. to Planned) or adding them to an upcoming release.

-You can also filter for all features added to the objective, regardless of whether they've been assigned a value or priority.
+You can also filter for all features added to the objectives and initiatives, regardless of whether they've been assigned a value or priority.

 Using the Prioritization matrix

-To visualize the value/effort tradeoff for features within an objective use the Prioritization matrix grouping option on the Features board.
+To visualize the value/effort tradeoff for features within objectives and initiatives, use the Prioritization matrix grouping option on the Features board.

 Find your low-hanging fruit (high-value/low-effort) features in the upper left region of the matrix.
-You can then adjust each feature's final priority within the objective.
+You can then adjust each feature's final priority within the objectives and initiatives.

-Drivers can be used alongside objectives, functioning as secondary prioritization criteria.
-For example, while your main objective may be to expand into a new market segment, you could use drivers like satisfier and delighter to indicate which features are table-stakes and which are innovative/unexpected.
+Drivers can be used alongside objectives and initiatives as secondary prioritization criteria.
+For example, while your main objective and initiative may be to expand into a new market segment, you could use drivers like satisfier and delighter to indicate which features are table-stakes and which are innovative/unexpected.

 You might also use a driver to represent something core to the way you differentiate in the market, or something near and dear to your team's product principles.
 An example would be a UX magic driver that keeps the team focused on shipping features most likely to delight — especially important when you're up against clunky competitors.

-If nothing else, drivers can useful as "tie-breakers" when you end up with too many must-haves within an objective and need additional criteria to decide which to build next.
+If nothing else, drivers can useful as "tie-breakers" when you end up with too many must-haves within objectives and initiatives and need additional criteria to decide which to build next.